The Pulse of K-Entertainment

 Did Salmokji: Whispering Water become a box office hit?

 Yes.
-Maeil Business Newspaper's English edition reported that Salmokji: Whispering Water reached 813,256 admissions by the morning of April 14, 2026, which pushed it past its reported break-even point in seven days.
-Korea Herald also reported that the film held the local box office No. 1 spot for six straight days after opening.
+Maeil Business Newspaper's English edition reported that Salmokji: Whispering Water reached 813,256 admissions by the morning of April 14, 2026, enough to clear its reported break-even point in seven days.
+Korea Herald also reported that the film held the local box office No. 1 spot for six straight days after opening, reinforcing that the result was sustained and not a one-day spike.

 Who stars in Salmokji: Whispering Water?